-I’m an IT Professional with over fifteen years employment in the industry and experience covering a wide range of technology.
+I’m an IT Professional with over twenty years employment in the industry and experience covering a wide range of technology.
 I currently spend my weekdays in the employ of a top UK University IT department dealing with stuff like servers, storage, source code, service management, SQL databases, systems (of the operating kind) and much more for several thousand staff and students.

 In amongst some (hopefully) funny and intuitive comments this site aims to offer some useful IT knowledge which you are welcome to use.
 The information in here worked for me, but may not work for you so please bear this in mind if you are planning on following this advice.
 I cannot accept responsibility for any lost data, damaged computers, missing cats or any other unforeseen incidents caused by following in my footsteps.
 If I jumped off a cliff you’d at least backup and think about it before jumping after me, and computing advice should be taken in the same way.

 Similarly, any recommendations of products or services I mention herein should be considered my personal opinion.
 Please think carefully before spending money (or not spending money) based on what you read here and check any specifications out with the vendor concerned (hey, you might even be able to blag a product related T-shirt from them for doing so).
 If you do discover any inaccuracies please let me know using the comment boxes provided and I’ll endeavour to correct them as soon as possible.
 Please also comment if you get a particularly nice vendor T-shirt.

 This is my personal site and any views expressed are mine and not my employer’s, except if my employer agrees with said views- in which case it’s up to them to say so.
 Anything else that I haven’t included in this disclaimer should be considered disclaimed, or whatever the legal term for “it’s not my fault” actually is.